2020 United States Senate election in Maine: By county

+By congressional district

+Collins won one of the two congressional districts in the state, which also elected a Democrat.

 Analysis

 Gideon underperformed Biden by 10.6%, the second-worst underperformance by a Democratic Senate candidate in the country.
 Examples of this discrepancy include Wells, a coastal town in the state's liberal southwest corner, where Biden won by 14% and Collins by 6%.

 During his presidency, Collins's stance on Trump waffled, as he did not share her moderate politics but had a strong base in Maine's sprawling, rural 2nd congressional district.
 Collins voted against the Affordable Care Act repeal, but for the GOP's 2017 tax bill and to acquit Trump in his first impeachment.
 She voted to confirm Trump's nominees Brett Kavanaugh and Neil Gorsuch to the Supreme Court but against the confirmation of Amy Coney Barrett just days before the 2020 election, citing disagreement with process.